VALIS-software/GPUText/README.md

 ```

 ##### Building
+The atlas tool depends on [msdfgen](https://github.com/Chlumsky/msdfgen), a command-line tool to generate MSDF distance fields for TrueType glyphs.
-Checkout the msdf gen submodule
+Checkout the msdfgen submodule and build it (after installing msdfgen dependencies)
 ```
 git submodule init
+cd msdfgen
+cmake .
+make
 ```

 Then with haxe 4.0.0:
 ```
 haxelib install build.hxml